-Once a year, the programme offers a two-month stay in Weimar for two artists from each of the regions South America, Southeast Asia and Southern Africa.
+Once a year, the programme offers a two-month stay in Weimar for two artists from each of the regions South America, South Asia, Southeast Asia and Southern Africa.

 In 2023 and 2024, the radio art residency is part of the overarching roof project “Listening to the World – 100 Years of Radio”: In this artistic research project, artists, scientists, media professionals and listeners from the different regions will address various questions about listening in its diversity and its transcultural interconnections.